The Washburn Coal Mine

 The Strike of 1919.

 The United Mine Workers Union (UMW), a national union for all miners, called for a strike in bituminous (hard coal) mines.
+Unionized miners all over the country also walked out in support of their union brothers; they all wanted a new contract.
 It was a good time for a coal strike.
 The miners had an advantage in negotiations with winter coming.
 The Union, led by the powerful John L. Lewis, wanted higher wages for miners.
 The strike was to start on November 1, 1919.

 Frazier asked the UMW to allow North Dakota’s coal mines to continue operating under a “working arrangement.”
 (See Document 6.)
 Frazier wanted the miners to keep bringing coal to the surface while the union negotiated a new contract.
 In return, the North Dakota’s unionized lignite miners would be covered under the same contract as the bituminous coal miners.
 Governor Frazier believed that the miners’ request for higher pay was justified.